How to Make Cheese Foam for Milk Tea

 And the slightly savory flavor of the cheese is in no way too overpowering; it just adds a depth of flavor to the drink, with some zing and richness.

-So if you’re looking for something a little different, then cheese tea is definitely worth trying!
+If you’re looking for something creamy and a little different, I encourage you to give cheese tea a try!

 Ingredients to make cheese foam